swatiXO/k-means/README.md

 3. Draw elbow plot and from that figure out optimal value of k

 # Task 2
-Use given CSV as dataset and apply K Means to it.
+Use given CSV as dataset and figure out optimal value of K.